Dhayanithi-545/E-commerce-follow-along/README.md

 - **User Controller**: Manages operations like adding, retrieving, and updating user information.
 - **File Uploads**: Accepts and stores user-uploaded files (e.g., profile images).
 - **Documentation**: Well-documented code for ease of

+**Milestone 5: Upload and Download User Information from Files**

+This milestone focuses on implementing the ability to upload and download user information using files.

+**Key Features:**

+- **File Upload:** Implemented functionality to allow users to upload their information via files.
+- **File Download:** Users can download their stored information in a structured format.
+- **Security Considerations:** Ensured secure file handling to prevent vulnerabilities.

+**Tech Stack:**

+- **Backend:** Node.js, Express
+- **Database:** MongoDB, Mongoose
+- **File Handling:** Multer

+---

+**Milestone 6: Secure User Signup with Password Encryption**

+In this milestone, we created a backend endpoint for the Signup page to securely store user data.
+The password is encrypted before being stored in the database to enhance security.

+**Key Features:**

+- **Password Encryption:** Used `bcrypt` to hash the user's password before saving it in the database.
+- **User Data Storage:** Stored complete user details securely while keeping the password protected.
+- **Security Compliance:** Followed best practices for data protection and compliance with security standards.

+**Implementation Steps:**

+1. Installed and configured `bcrypt` for password hashing.
+2. Updated the user model to store hashed passwords instead of plain text.
+3. Created a signup API endpoint that encrypts passwords before storing user data in MongoDB.
+4. Implemented error handling and validation for user registration.

+**Tech Stack:**

+- **Backend:** Node.js, Express
+- **Database:** MongoDB, Mongoose
+- **Security:** Bcrypt for password hashing

+**Next Steps:**
+In the upcoming milestone, we will build more advanced features for the application, enhancing user experience and security measures.